selyukin/PUI2016_se1296/HW3_se1296/README.md

 hypothesis for Assignment 2.
 Code for the notebooks for both assignments was taken from the examples provided in Professor Bianco's PUI2016 repository.
 I also looked through Sebastian's, Ben's, and Jonathan's codes in attempting to work through Assignment 2.
-Any specific lines of their code used in my assignment are specified within the notebook.
+Unfortunately it turned out that my problem was with my environmental variable, not the code, and I was unable to resolve it in time to submit the assignment.

 I completed Assignment 3 on my own based on the slides and work done in class.